True Treadmills Review

 Folding: no

-Others: this is currently the best True treadmill in the market in terms of providing value.
+Others: this used to be the best True treadmill in terms of providing value.

 Cost: $2,895